 Burrowing owl (Athene cunicularia) is a CDFW Species of Special Concern.
 This species is a subterranean nester, dependent upon burrowing mammals such as the California ground squirrel.
 It inhabits open, dry annual or perennial grasslands and scrublands characterized by low-growing vegetation.
 No burrowing owl or burrowing owl sign was observed on site during the general biological survey or focused desert tortoise surveys.
-No burrowing mammals were observed on site.
 This species is not present.